In this first post of the series, we will cover the necessary preparations before you switch to eating meat only.

 Starting at the beginning of the coming long holiday period is also an option if you think you can resist festive food temptations well.

 On the carnivore diet, you will need to eliminate all plant food.
-There are two ways to do this which I call the pyramid method and the inverted pyramid method and wrote in detail in this post.
+There are two ways to do this which we call the pyramid method and the inverted pyramid method and wrote in detail in this post.

 Under the pyramid method, you start with where you are now, i.e. at the base of the pyramid, and gradually eliminate plant-based foods and other troublesome animal-based foods over time.